 - Trust and investment management fees-fees and other sources of income charged to clients for managing their trust and investment assets, providing financial planning consulting services, 401(k) and retirement advisory consulting services, and other wealth management services.
 Trust and investment management fees are primarily impacted by rates charged and increases and decreases in AUM.
-AUM is primarily impacted by opening and closing of client advisory and trust accounts, contributions and withdrawals, and the fluctuation in market values. - Net gain on mortgage loans-gain on originating and selling mortgages, origination fees, and borrower credits, less commissions to loan originators, lender credits, document review and other costs specific to originating and selling the loan.
+AUM is primarily impacted by opening and closing of client advisory and trust accounts, contributions and withdrawals, and the fluctuation in market values. - Net gain on mortgage loans-gain on originating and selling mortgages, origination fees, less commissions to loan originators, document review and other costs specific to originating and selling the loan.
 The market adjustments for interest rate lock commitments ("IRLC") and gains and losses incurred on the mandatory trading of loans are also included in this line item.
-Net gain on mortgage loans is primarily impacted by the amount of loans sold, the type of loans sold and market conditions. - Bank fees-income generated through bank-related service charges such as: electronic transfer fees, treasury management fees, bill pay fees, servicing fees for Main Street Lending Program, and other banking fees.
+Net gain on mortgage loans is primarily impacted by the amount of loans sold, the type of loans sold and market conditions. - Bank fees-income generated through bank-related service charges such as: electronic transfer fees, treasury management fees, bill pay fees, servicing fees for MSLP, and other banking fees.
 Banking fees are primarily impacted by the level of business activities and cash movement activities of our clients. - Risk management and insurance fees-commissions earned on insurance policies we have placed for clients through our client risk management team who incorporate insurance services, primarily life insurance, to support our clients' wealth planning needs.
 Our insurance revenues are primarily impacted by the type and volume of policies placed for our clients. - Income on company-owned life insurance-income earned on the growth of the cash surrender value of life insurance policies we hold on certain key associates.
-The income on the increase in the cash surrender value is non-taxable income. - Net gain on sale of securities/assets-gain on sale of available-for-sale securities and other assets sold.
-Net gain on sale of securities/assets are primarily impacted by the amount of securities/assets sold, the type of securities/assets sold and market conditions.
+The income on the increase in the cash surrender value is non-taxable income. - Net gain on equity interests-gain on sale of equity securities and other assets sold.
+Net gain on sale of securities/assets are primarily impacted by the amount of securities/assets sold, the type of securities/assets sold and market conditions. - Other-non-operating income generated through a transition services agreement with the buyer of the Los Angeles ("LA") fixed income team.